sundial-protocol/sundial-web/content/news/community-update-august.md

 100% Non-Custodial – Assets remain in users’ control

-2–5% Sustainable APY – Yield from protocol activity, not synthetic schemes
+Targetting up to 2–5% rewards for staking – Yield from protocol activity

 0% Bridge Risk – Trustless rollup architecture with no wrapped assets or custodial intermediaries